a-location-1/a-location-1/_posts/2024-08-10-Tender-Buttons.md

 Modernist writing has a reputation for difficulty; data analysis is a way to approach modernist texts from a different angle.

-*Tender Buttons* is a product of tremendous attention, making it a perfect candidate for sustained analysis.
+*Tender Buttons* in particular is the perfect candidate for sustained analysis because its substance - the meaning of the words, the sound of the words, the length of the words, the order of the words, the selection of certain words and not others - is the product of tremendous attention.
 In a 1946 interview Stein described the process of writing *Tender Buttons*: "I used to take objects on a table, like a tumbler or any kind of object and try to get the picture of it clear and separate in my mind and create a word relationship between the word and the things seen. [...]
 I try to call to the eye the way it appears by suggestion the way a painter can do it.
 This is difficult and takes a lot of work and concentration to do it.
 I want to indicate it without calling in other things."[^2]

+Modernist writers like Gertrude Stein have fans and detractors - as Hermione Lee sums up the question, is Stein "the most remarkable creative experimentalist of her century or a ludicrously self-inflated, interlably repetitive, and dead-end mannerist--or perhaps a bit of both"?[^3]

+> A SUBSTANCE IN A CUSHION.
+>
+> The change of color is likely and a difference a very little difference is prepared.
+Sugar is not a vegetable.

+This project treats *Tender Buttons* as an experiment.
+What are the results of this experiment?
+Stein scholar Francesca Wade writes that in *Tender Buttons* "words are set free from the shackles of memory [...] and charged with the power to make the world afresh."[^4] If this is so, mutating the text through manipulation and analysis may help us see what changes have been wrought on the 10,101 unique words that make up the book.

+<img src="https://github.com/a-location-1/tender-buttons/blob/main/images/Damien-Elwes-2010.png?raw=true" alt="Damien Elwes' 2010 painting Picasso's studio at Bateau Lavoir" style="width:50%; height:auto;">

+###### Detail of Damien Elwes, *Picasso's studio at Bateau Lavoir 1908* (2010).[^5] Robert Bartlett Haas writes that "*Tender Buttons* was to Gertrude Stein's development what the "Demoiselles d'Avignon" was to Picasso's, a key work marked with the enormous struggle of creating a new value."[^6]

 It's also serendipitous that "tender buttons" sounds like one of GitHub's randomly generated names for a new repository - the legacy of modernism in contemporary form.

-<img src="https://github.com/a-location-1/tender-buttons/blob/main/images/Damien-Elwes-2010.png?raw=true" alt="Damien Elwes' 2010 painting Picasso's studio at Bateau Lavoir" style="width:50%; height:auto;">

-###### Detail of Damien Elwes, *Picasso's studio at Bateau Lavoir 1908* (2010).[^3] Robert Bartlett Haas writes that "*Tender Buttons* was to Gertrude Stein's development what the "Demoiselles d'Avignon" was to Picasso's, a key work marked with the enormous struggle of creating a new value."[^4]

 #### Project Overview